 Pro #3: Alleviates Health Insurance Burdens for Companies

 Medicaid for All will take most of the onus off of employers to provide health insurance for their employees.
 By doing this, employers will not have to worry about providing their staff with health care and instead focus on bettering their business.
-Not only that, many Americans have admitted to staying at a job they do not like simply for the health benefits in may entail.
+Not only that, but many Americans have also admitted to staying at a job they do not like simply for the health benefits in may entail.
 This causes many working adults to be overstressed and underwhelmed with their careers, leading to unhappy workers.
 With that being said, it will still be an option for employees to have private health care if they choose to purchase qualifying coverage instead.
 Additionally, private insurance would only be used as a supplement for services and treatment that are not offered through Medicare for All.

 The Cons of Medicare For All

 Yes, there are some less-than-positive sides to a Medicare for All system.
 And all American citizens should educate themselves as to what they are before this proposed legislation comes up for a vote in Congress.

 Con #1: Some Out-of-Pocket Costs Will Remain

 The Medicare Single-Payer System proposed by Senator Bernie Sanders still includes co-pays for things like brand-name prescription drugs.
 Although it may be an improvement from ACA, any kind of co-payment tends to deter customers away from a plan.
 Depending on a patient’s condition, co-payments can start to add up in the long run.
 Increasing access will most likely increase costs and it will not be the same for everyone.